Tax Return Transcripts

 There has been a significant change to income and tax information that students should be aware of when they complete their 2018-2019 Free Application for Federal Student Aid (FAFSA).
 Previously, students have been required to provide their most recent tax year information on their FAFSA.
 The 2018-2019 requires 2016 income and tax information (NOT 2017 income and tax information).

 Federal Pell Grant Program - Duration of Eligibility

 Once you have received a Pell Grant for 12 semesters (full-time), or the equivalent, you are no longer eligible for additional Pell Grants.

 - You are eligible to receive a Pell Grant for up to 12 semesters or the equivalent.
 If you have exceeded the 12-semester maximum, you lose eligibility for additional Pell Grants.
 Equivalency is calculated by adding together the percentage of your Pell eligibility that you received each year to determine whether the total amount exceeds 600%.

-- For example, if your maximum Pell Grant award amount for the 2011-2012 school year was $5,550, but you only receive $2,775 because you were only enrolled for one semester, you would have used 50% of your maximum award for that year.
+- For example, if your maximum Pell Grant award amount for the school year was $5,550, but you only receive $2,775 because you were only enrolled for one semester, you would have used 50% of your maximum award for the year.
 If in the following school year, you were enrolled only three-quarter time, you would have used 75% of your maximum award for that year.
 Together, you would have received 125% out of the total 600% lifetime limit.